rustwasm/wasm-bindgen/DESIGN.md

   accessible as `foo.set_property(2)`.
 Note that both functions have a `this` argument as they're tagged with `method`.

-  Finally, you can also pass a string argument to the `getter` and `setter` properties to configure what property is accessed.
+  Finally, you can also pass an argument to the `getter` and `setter` properties to configure what property is accessed.
 When the property is explicitly specified then there is no restriction on the method name.
 For example the below is equivalent to the above: